Indraneil Sengupta: Career

 At the beginning of 2009, he starred opposite Indrani Haldar in Angshumaner Chhobi, which was directed by first-time filmmaker, Atanu Ghosh.
 The film was the only Bengali entry in the competitive section of the Indian Panorama in Goa.
 In late 2009, he starred as a bisexual lover in Kaushik Ganguly's Arekti Premer Golpo.
 His love interest in this film is director Rituparno Ghosh, and this was Rituparno's first movie as an actor.

 In 2010, he did his first commercial Bengali film, Jodi Ekdin, directed by Riingo.
 Indraneil received the Anandalok Fresh Face of the Year (male) award in 2009 for Anshumaner Chobi.

 Indraneil starred as a young aspiring director in the Bengali movie Autograph with Prasenjit Chatterjee and Nandana Sen. The movie is a tribute to both Satyajit Ray and to Uttam Kumar as it is on the lines of the film Nayak.

-In 2012 he acted in the Aniruddha Roy Chowdhury-directed Bengali movie Aparajita Tumi, in which he played a young Bangladeshi professor.
+In 2012, he acted in the Aniruddha Roy Chowdhury-directed Bengali movie Aparajita Tumi, in which he played a young Bangladeshi professor.
 He played the role of a criminal in the Hindi film Kahaani, directed by Sujoy Ghosh in the same year.
 In 2012 he also played a role in a Bangladeshi movie, Chorabali.

 He also starred in Goyenda Gogol, which was released in 2013.
 He also starred in Teen Patti, a Bengali film directed by Jenny Sarkar and Dipayan Mandal.

+He is selected by Sandip Ray to play the Bengali sleuth Feluda in Hatyapuri (2022), which is the second reboot of Feluda film franchise and a loose sequel of the first reboot film Badshahi Angti (2014).
+Also, he appeared as Feluda in the sequel Nayan Rahasya (2024).